-We maintain a liquidity portfolio, which at June 30, 2018 had \$21.5 billion of liquid assets, primarily consisting of cash and equivalents and short-term obligations of the U.S. Treasury, less cash in transit which is not considered to be liquid, compared to \$15.1 billion of liquid assets at December 31, 2017.
-The increase in liquid assets was primarily due to deposit growth as part of our pre-funding strategy for the PayPal Credit portfolio acquisition.
+We maintain a liquidity portfolio, which at September 30, 2018 had \$18.2 billion of liquid assets, primarily consisting of cash and equivalents and short-term obligations of the U.S. Treasury, less cash in transit which is not considered to be liquid, compared to \$15.1 billion of liquid assets at December 31, 2017.
+The increase in liquid assets was primarily due to the retention of excess cash flows from operations and deposit growth, partially offset by the deployment of some of our liquidity to support the PayPal Credit acquisition.

-As additional sources of liquidity, at June 30, 2018, we had an aggregate of \$6.0 billion of undrawn committed capacity on our securitized financings, subject to customary borrowing conditions, from private lenders under our securitization programs and \$0.5 billion of undrawn committed capacity under our unsecured revolving credit facility with private lenders, and we had more than \$25.0 billion of unencumbered assets in the Bank available to be used to generate additional liquidity through secured borrowings or asset sales or to be pledged to the Federal Reserve Board for credit at the discount window.
+As additional sources of liquidity, at September 30, 2018, we had an aggregate of \$4.6 billion of undrawn committed capacity on our securitized financings, subject to customary borrowing conditions, from private lenders under our securitization programs and \$0.5 billion of undrawn committed capacity under our unsecured revolving credit facility with private lenders, and we had more than \$25.0 billion of unencumbered assets in the Bank available to be used to generate additional liquidity through secured borrowings or asset sales or to be pledged to the Federal Reserve Board for credit at the discount window.